ZCLuuuu/zcluuuu.github.io/_posts/2023-11-16-Coq-Inductions.md

 ## Formal & Informal Proof
 What are we writing are *formal proofs*, in which the readers are programs, like Coq.
 There are some differences comparing to *informal proofs*, which are human-readable.
-- In formal proof, the state of each step is implicit, while informal proof could reminds the readers several times where things stand.
+- In formal proof, the state of each step is **implicit**, while informal proof could reminds the readers several times where things stand.
-- It is required to follow the definition of tactics in formal proof.
-In informal proof, the proof is written in natural language, and can be flexible for different level of readers.
+- It is required to follow the exact definition of tactics in formal proof.
+In informal proof, the proof is written in **natural language**, and can be flexible for different level of readers.
 For learners, a good practice is to translate the formal proof into an informal one.

 Example: